 To be successful on Etsy, you’ll need to use every available strategy to make your listing stand out.
 One of the best ways you can do this is by understanding and working on your SEO.

 So what is “SEO”?
-SEO stands for “Search Engine Optimisation” and is a technical way of referring to the approaches and techniques you use to try and make Etsy’s search engine place your listings towards the top of their search results.
+SEO stands for “Search Engine Optimisation” and is a technical way of referring to the approaches and techniques you use to try and make Etsy’s search engine logic favor your listings above other sellers that make similar products.

-Etsy uses a two phase system to decide on what results should appear: Query matching and ranking.
+Etsy says that they use a two phase system to decide on what results should appear: Query matching and Query ranking.
 During the query matching phase, Etsy takes the customer’s search query (i.e. “lavender soap”) and finds all listings that have included this word.

 In the second phase, Etsy then ranks all of the found listings using a variety of different rules and then pushes the ones that they deem to have a “high relevance” to the top of the search results list.
 The rules that they apply are not all known outside of Etsy, however there are a couple of factors that they have confirmed have a direct impact on your listing’s rankings including conversion to sale and your customer review history.